DataDog/dd-trace-java/docs/how_to_test.md

 Spock framework provides an alternative for more complex test scenarios, or tests that requires Groovy Script to access data outside their scope limitation (eg private fields).

 2. A variant of unit tests are **instrumented tests**.
 Their purpose is similar to the unit tests but the tested code is instrumented by the java agent (`:dd-trace-java:java-agent`) while running.
 They extend the Spock specification `datadog.trace.agent.test.AgentTestRunner` which allows to test produced traces and metrics.

+3. The third type of tests are **Muzzle checks.
+Their goal is to check the [Muzzle directives](./how_instrumentations_work.md#muzzle), making sure instrumentations are safe to load against specific library versions.

-3. The third type of tests are **integration tests**.
+3. The fourth type of tests are **integration tests**.
 They test features that requires a more complex environment setup.
 In order to build such enviroments, integration tests use Testcontainers to setup the services needed to run the tests.

-4. The last type of test are **smoke tests**.
+4. The fifth type of test are **smoke tests**.
 They are dedicated to test the java agent (`:dd-java-agent`) behavior against demo applications to prevent any regression.
 All smoke tests are located into the `:dd-smoke-tests` module.

+5. The last type of test are **system tests**.
+They are intended to test behavior consistency between all the client libraries, and relies on [their on GitHub repository](https://github.com/DataDog/system-tests).

 > [!TIP]
 > Most of the instrumented tests and integration tests are instrumentation tests.